raspiblitz/raspiblitz/FAQ.md

 One requirement is that the blockchain is from another bitcoin-core client with version greater or equal to 0.17.1 with transaction index switched on (`txindex=1` in the `bitcoin.conf`).

 But we dont copy the data via USB to the device, because the HDD needs to be formatted in EXT4 and that is usually not read/writeable by Windows or Mac computers.
-So I will explain a way to copy the data thru your local network.
+So I will explain a way to copy the data through your local network.
 This should work from Windows, Mac, Linux and even from another already synced RaspiBlitz.

 Both computers (your RaspberryPi and the other computer with the full blockchain on) need to be connected to the same local network.
 Make sure that bitcoin is stoped on the computer containing the blockchain.
 If your blockchain source is another RaspiBlitz run on the terminal `sudo systemctl stop bitcoind` and then go to the directory where the blochcian data is with `cd /mnt/hdd/bitcoin` - when copy/transfer is done later reboot a RaspiBlitz source with `sudo shutdown -r now`.

 If everything of the above is prepared, start the setup of the new RaspiBlitz with a fresh SD card (like explained in the README) - its OK that there is no blockchain data on your HDD yet - just follow the setup.
 When you get to the setup-point `Getting the Blockchain` choose the COPY option.
-Starting from version 1.0 of the RaspiBlitz this will give you further detailed instructions how to transfere the blockchain data onto your RaspiBlitz.
+Starting from version 1.0 of the RaspiBlitz this will give you further detailed instructions how to transfer the blockchain data onto your RaspiBlitz.
 In short: On your computer with the blockchain data source you will execute SCP commands, that will copy the data over your Local Network to your RaspiBlitz.

-Once you finished all the transferes the Raspiblitz will make a quick-check on the data - but that will not guarantee that everything in detail was OK with the transfere.
+Once you finished all the transferes the Raspiblitz will make a quick-check on the data - but that will not guarantee that everything in detail was OK with the transfer.
 Check further FAQ answeres if you get stuck or see a final sync with a value below 90%.

 **If you want to replace a corrupted blockchain this way:**  *Go to terminal - maybe with CTRL+c.
 Then call `/home/admin/50copyHDD.sh` use the displayed SCP commands to copy over the fresh blockchain.
 Press ENTER when all is copied, so that the script can quick check the data.
 Then make a reboot `sudo shutdown -r now`*